Promo code SPRING2022 will be automatically applied at checkout!

 • Nutritional yeast

-In recent years, two types of protein have emerged as superfoods for managing blood sugar: whey and lupin.
+In recent years, two types of protein have emerged as superfoods for managing glucose: whey and lupin.
 Whey protein comes from dairy, while lupin protein comes from legumes.
-Both have been shown to improve blood sugar control and increase insulin sensitivity.
+Both have been shown to improve glucose control and increase insulin sensitivity.

 Whey protein contains one of the essential amino acids known as leucine.
-It's been demonstrated to stimulate insulin production and aid in the regulation of blood sugar levels.
-It also contains prebiotic properties that can help improve gut health, which is essential for managing blood sugar.
+It's been demonstrated to stimulate insulin production and aid in the regulation of glucose levels.
+It also contains prebiotic properties that can help improve gut health, which is essential for managing glucose.

-Similarly, lupin protein contains a protein called γ-conglutin that may improve insulin sensitivity by helping your cells use glucose more effectively glucose uptake and promoting glycogen synthesis in muscle cells.
+Similarly, lupin protein contains a protein called Îł-conglutin that may improve insulin sensitivity by helping your cells use glucose more effectively, glucose uptake, and promoting glycogen synthesis in muscle cells.

 The protein also possesses anti-diabetic properties as it helps mitigate the risk of oxidative stress, which is caused by the generation of free radicals and oxidants.
 It may also lower inflammation and reduce the risk of diseases like non-alcoholic fatty liver disease (NAFLD), diabetes, and cardiovascular disease.

-Incorporating whey and lupin protein into your diet may provide valuable support for managing blood sugar levels, weight loss, and promoting satiety.
+Incorporating whey and lupin protein into your diet may provide valuable support for managing glucose levels, weight loss, and promoting satiety.
 Whey protein is commonly used by athletes to enhance muscle mass, while lupin protein offers its unique benefits.

 Many protein shake powders use whey protein as the main ingredient.
-Even though whey protein is a wonderful resource, you must be cautious about all the other ingredients that go into the powder.
+Protein might not spike glucose, but it’s key to keeping it stable.
 Some protein powders contain high amounts of sugar, artificial sweeteners, fillers, and other additives that may not be beneficial for your health.

-When choosing a protein powder, look for a brand that uses third-party testing and is NSF certified, such as a high-quality, organic whey protein or plant-based protein powders such as pea, hemp, and brown rice.
+If you use protein powder, keep it simple: clean ingredients, NSF certified, few additives, and third-party tested.
+Consider high-quality, organic whey protein or plant-based protein powders such as pea, hemp, and brown rice.
 This ensures a higher level of quality assurance.

 a bowl of tofu and veggies and an avocado on a table